foysal777/foysal777/README.md

 <div>
-  I'm a backend developer with a strong passion for Python, JavaScript, Django, RDBMS, REST APIs, and more.
+  I'm a backend developer with a strong passion for <br> Python, JavaScript, Django, RDBMS, REST APIs, and more.

   - 🌱 I’m currently learning new things regularly.
   - 💬 Ask me about Django, DRF, Python.